Menu

 it’s definitely not safe to put a baby on a wreath hanging from a branch!
 That’s why it’s so important to work with a newborn photographer who knows what they’re doing.

 This process is exactly that, a process!
-It can take quite sometime to artfully blend two images into one realistically looking final image.
-Every studio-style newborn package includes one composite image of your choice, and multiples composites can be requested and commissioned before your session.
+It can take quite some time to artfully blend two images into one realistically looking final image.
+We offer a few newborn packages that include composite images of your choice, and multiple composites can be requested and commissioned before your session.

 Below are several examples of composites that I did for clients who wanted their newborn portraits to be truly unique and extra special.